tannerr-dev/stash/README.md

 # Stash

-A simple, elegant CLI note-taking tool built with Go and the [Charm](https://charm.sh) framework.
+A simple CLI note-taking tool built with Go and the [Charm](https://charm.sh) framework.

 ![Go Version](https://img.shields.io/badge/go-%3E%3D1.18-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)

 Stash lets you quickly save notes from your terminal.
-Whether you want to jot down a quick thought, pipe content from another command, or use the interactive editor, Stash makes it effortless to capture and organize your notes.
+Whether you want to jot down a quick thought, pipe content from another command, or use the interactive editor, Stash makes it effortless to capture your thoughts.

 ## Features